 Georgia Senior Medicare Patrol and OEP

-The Georgia Senior Medicare Patrol monitors OEP marketing activity.
+Realizing you were pushed into the wrong plan by a high-pressure sales pitch is upsetting, and you are not alone in it.
+The Georgia Senior Medicare Patrol monitors OEP marketing activity, and the OEP gives you a real path to undo the change.
 While CMS prohibits OEP-targeted marketing, some agents and plans skirt the rules.
 Common OEP fraud patterns:

 - Calls or visits implying that OEP is a "second AEP" with unlimited changes